asquare14/Anti-Money-Laundering-Compliance-Agent/README.md

 1. Go to https://enablebanking.com/cp/applications and create an application.
 2. Add http://127.0.0.1:8765/callback in allowed redirect uris.
 3. Once your app is created, download a pem file and the app-id and keep it handy for running the application.
+Add the pem file in the openbanking-mcp folder and app-id in the config.
 4. Add these to openbanking_config.py along with email that you want SAR report to go to.
 5. Next go to https://enablebanking.com/cp/mock-aspsp
 6. Create a mock account and mock transactions.
 7. You can use chatgpt to generate mock shady transactions.

-Note: I have for now committed my own .pem file and app id so that you can run the project out of box as I didn't have time to integrate with a key management service.
-Ideally this should not be done and these will be deactivated after the hackathon.

 ## Running locally
 ```bash